-Create cluster workflows to create clusters to run on the Amazon AWS or Microsoft Azure cloud platforms in a Hadoop environment.
-Create cluster workflows to create Databricks clusters to run in a Databricks environment.
+You can create cluster workflows to create clusters to run on the Amazon AWS or Microsoft Azure cloud platforms in a Hadoop environment, or to create Databricks clusters to run in a Databricks environment.

 On the Azure platform, you can create an ephemeral HDInsight cluster that accesses ADLS Gen2 resources.
 On the AWS platform, you can create an ephemeral Amazon EMR cluster to access S3, Redshift, and Snowflake resources.